DevoLearn/nucleus-segmentor_HuggingFace/README.md

 # nucleus-segmentor
-A place to develop the nucleus segmentor
+A place to host nucleus segmentor model development